 More information can be found at TogetherForLA.org

 - Would your organization like to assist at-risk small businesses as part of Together for LA?
-Please contract Andrea Nunn at LA Area Chamber of Commerce: [email protected]
+Please contact Andrea Nunn at LA Area Chamber of Commerce: [email protected]

 - Are you a reporter seeking examples of small businesses that have been helped through these efforts?
 Please contact Lawren Markle at LAEDC: [email protected]